text here. Few sentances.PROS

 The Sennheiser HD 650 receives an Editors' Choice award and 5 out of 5 stars for clean, rich sound.
 According to the review, they create a direct connection between the music and the listener.
 Mike Kobrin doesn't think they're heavy but admits they're bulky.
 He warns users, though, that imperfections on low-quality tracks will stand out.

-Of the 80-plus reviews on Amazon.com, the majority of users give a perfect 5-star rating to the Sennheiser HD 650 headphones.
+Of the 200-plus user reviews on Amazon.com, the majority give a perfect 5-star rating to the Sennheiser HD 650 headphones.
 Owners echo pros in praising the HD 650's stellar sound quality.
 "These headphones are quite possibly the most fantastic sounding bit of kit you can buy," writes one user, who says he works as a musical engineer.
 Some are less enthusiastic about comfort, claiming these headphones can be tight, while others complain of sound leakage.